JetBrains/kotlin-web-site/pages/docs/tutorials/multiplatform-library.md

 }
 ```
 </div>
-This test will be automatically executed on JVM target additionally to the common part.
+This test will be automatically executed on the JVM target in addition to the common part.

 ## Publishing library to Maven

 Our first multiplatform library is almost ready.
-The last step is to publish it, so other projects can depend on our library.
+The last step is to publish it, so other projects can then depend on our library.
-To make publishing mechanism work, you should enable the experimental Gradle feature in `settings.gradle`:
+To make the publishing mechanism work, you should enable the experimental Gradle feature in `settings.gradle`:

 <div class="sample" markdown="1" mode="groovy" theme="idea" data-highlight-only="1" auto-indent="false">